-Participants will join the Fourth Wall Youth Board and be able to undertake the project alongside their current work, college or university studies.
+The flexible work experience for Youth Board members runs from June to November allowing participants to undertake the project alongside their current work, college or university studies.
 Working with Fourth Wall they will receive a personal work and training plan that reflects their own interests, skills needs and time commitment.